-It was clearly a case of trying to do too much too soon.
+It was clearly a case of trying to do too much running too soon.
+The same old story.
 With my very limited mileage base and niggles, attempting to train for a marathon was stupid.

-Yesterday when I should have been running in the Silverstone Half Marathon I decided it was time to officially withdraw from the 2013 Virgin London Marathon.
-I managed to track down my runner number and 5 minutes later the deed was done…
+Yesterday, when I should have been running in the Silverstone Half Marathon, I decided it was time to officially withdraw from the London Marathon.
+I managed to track down my runner number and 5 minutes later the deed was done.

-I even remembered to cancel my hotel booking so for once I appear to be organised.
+I even remembered to cancel my hotel booking so for once I’m quite organised and won’t waste loads of money.
 I must remember to enter the race again for 2014 and let the Prostate Cancer charity know that I’ve withdrawn.

-In theory I am meant to be running the Fradley 10km this Sunday.
-After struggling to complete 5 kms in Sutton Park before lunch I’m not convinced that I’m fit enough.
-Sunday is mothers day and I don’t really want to be falling asleep during our evening meal.
+In theory, I’m meant to be running the Fradley 10k this Sunday.
+After struggling to complete a short run in Sutton Park before lunch, I’m not convinced that I’m fit enough.

 Now that my running mojo has returned I’ll have something to write about.